Near-lossless $\ell_\infty$-constrained Image Decompression via Deep Neural Network: Related Works

 \subsection{Near-lossless Image Coding}

 In the compression literature, near-lossless image coding refers to the $\ell_\infty$-constrained compression schemes that guarantee the compression error to be no larger than a user-specified bound for every pixel.
-This can be realized within the framework of classic predictive coding as illustrated in Fig.~\ref{coding}.
-We will only briefly describe the encoder since the decoder is just the encoder process reversed.
+This can be realized within the framework of classic predictive coding.
 Denoting by $X$ an image and $x_i$ the value of pixel $i$, image $X$ is compressed pixel by pixel sequentially, by first making a prediction of $x_i$: